Academic Achievement Program

 - Respect at UVA, for incidents of abuse or mistreatment of anyone by university personnel.

-UVA students trained to education classmates about college health and wellness issues in a positive, non-judgmental manner.
+Peer Health Educators are UVA students trained to educate classmates about college health and wellness issues in a positive, non-judgmental manner.
 Outreach programs are available to student groups; wellness events are held throughout the year; one-on-one confidential appointments are available on the topics of sex, nutrition, and academic success and self-care.

 BASICS A confidential online assessment and follow-up appointment available to all members of the UVA community.
 Designed to assess risk and plan potential behavior changes.

 The Gordie Center UVA chapter of a national organization that provides education and support around issues of overconsumption and hazing.